jutanke/replik/docs/structure.md

     * ```minimum_required_running_hours```: minimal amount of time that that a project needs to run un-interruptedly.
 If a container for this project is scheduled and running and exceeds this time it may be killed to schedule new processes.
     * ```stdout_to_file```: If true stdout/stderr will be forwarded to a file

+When replik is scheduled, it runs within a docker container where the project is mapped to ```/home/user/```.
+The user ```user``` in the docker container gets the same unix UID as the current user so that all files that are written are created by the host user.